aoru45/FLAME_TO_HACK/README.md

 ### Photo-metric Fitting for HACK with in-the-wild images

-Thanks to [FFHQ-HV](https://github.com/csbhr/FFHQ-UV.git), it publish a UV image generator with Style-GAN2.
+Thanks to [FFHQ-HV](https://github.com/csbhr/FFHQ-UV.git), they publish a UV image generator with Style-GAN2.
 I freeze this generator network and optimize the z code for photo-metric fitting.
 This process is done with the help of differentiable rendering.

-TexGAN pretrained weights can be downloaded from [FFHQ-HV](https://github.com/csbhr/FFHQ-UV.git).
+TexGAN's pretrained weights can be downloaded from [FFHQ-HV](https://github.com/csbhr/FFHQ-UV.git).

 Given the reference image, the reconstructed model and rendered image is like this.